USCGC George Cobb: Operational history

 George Cobb's buoy tending involves lifting them onto her deck where marine growth is scraped and pressure washed off, inspecting the buoy itself, and replacing lights, solar cells, and radar transponders.
 The mooring chain or synthetic cable is inspected and replaced as needed.
 The concrete block mooring anchor is also inspected.
 In addition to maintaining aids to navigation, George Cobb has also been dispatched to maintain NOAA weather buoys.

 The bulk of George Cobb's year is spent at sea tending its buoys, or in port maintaining the ship.
 She has been asked to perform other missions, as described below.

 Search and rescue

 Two light planes collided in mid-air near the Long Beach harbor breakwater in February 2001.
 George Cobb served as a dive platform for efforts to recover bodies and debris.
 During April 2006, she was sent to assist a 23-foot vessel that was disabled and adrift near the Long Beach breakwater.
-A Coast Guard C-130 Hercules collided in mid-air with a Marine Corps AH-1W Super Cobra helecopter near San Clemente Island on 29 October 2009.
+A Coast Guard C-130 Hercules collided in mid-air with a Marine Corps AH-1W Super Cobra helicopter near San Clemente Island on 29 October 2009.
 A number of Coast Guard and Marine units were sent to the crash site to search for survivors, including George Cobb.
 On 4 October 2011, the ship was dispatched to assist a 45-foot sailboat that had gone aground on Santa Cruz Island.